shykhov/github-repositories-explorer/README.md

 * eslint
 * material-ui

+## Commit message convention

+[Trello board](https://trello.com/invite/b/ONN2wfwV/2bb6be32afeeaccf77bc1cc04a93ccf5/github-repositories-explorer) which was used to generate a commit messages and track progress.

 ## Local usage

 1. Utilize your GitHub account in order to [create YOUR_PERSONAL_ACCESS_TOKEN](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to be able to communicate with the GraphQL server.
 1. Install all the necessary dependencies ```yarn```.
 [The yarn installation guide](https://classic.yarnpkg.com/en/docs/install)
 1. Create an **.env.local** file in the root directory and declare ```REACT_APP_GH_AUTH_LOCAL_TOKEN={YOUR_PERSONAL_ACCESS_TOKEN}``` variable in it, then run ```yarn start```.
 Another option is to run ```REACT_APP_GH_AUTH_LOCAL_TOKEN={YOUR_PERSONAL_ACCESS_TOKEN} yarn start```.

-## Commit message convention

-All the commits follows conventional commit format.
-[Trello board](https://trello.com/invite/b/ONN2wfwV/2bb6be32afeeaccf77bc1cc04a93ccf5/github-repositories-explorer) which was used to track progress and generate a commit messages.

 ## Available Scripts